freizeitkarte/fzk-mde-garmin/Freizeitkarte-Entwicklung/readme_EN.txt

-Minimum commands to be executed for creating a leisure activity map (used example: Freizeitkarte_LUX) Change first to the root directory of the development environment: cd Freizeitkarte-Entwicklung     (or similar)
+Minimum commands to be executed for creating a leisure activity map (used example: Freizeitkarte_LUX) Change first to the root directory of the development environment:

+  cd Freizeitkarte-Entwicklung     (or similar)

+For completing the development environment additonal boundary files (around 450 MB) need to be downloaded and incorporated once (only the first time you use the development environment).
+For this you have to issue the command:

+1. perl mt.pl bootstrap

+Now you can build the map

 1. perl mt.pl create Freizeitkarte_LUX
 2. perl mt.pl fetch_osm Freizeitkarte_LUX
    perl mt.pl fetch_ele Freizeitkarte_LUX